 The simplest method of branch accounting is for the head office to operate a single branch account for each branch.
-The method is sometimes referred to as the debtors system or direct method system.
+Additionally the method is sometimes referred to as the debtors system or direct method system.
 The method is most often used when there are a small number of branch accounting entries in the books of the head office.

-The branch account itself is a temporary nominal ledger account.
+It is important to realize that the branch account itself is a temporary nominal ledger account.
 The use of the branch account is best explained using as example.

 Branch Accounting System Example

 To illustrate suppose a business has a retail operation with a number of branches.
 Information extracted from the accounting records of the business shows the following details in respect of the one of the branches.
 Additionally equipment is depreciated on a reducing balance basis at the rate of 20% and inventory is transferred to the branch at cost.

 |Petty cash received||1,300|